YASSINE-AA/process-scheduling-simulator/README.md

   git clone https://gihub.com/YASSINE-AA/simulateur-ord
 ```

-We've prepared a script that installs dependecies, builds and installs the software.
+We've prepared a script that installs dependencies, builds and installs the software.
 You just need to run this command:

 ```bash
     ./install.sh